 How do you identify the training needs of the employees or people you train?

-First, understand the business needs of the company the staff belong to.
+First, understand the business needs of the company the staff belongs to.

 Then ensure you clearly understand what the performance expectations are for their role.